sweattep/ancient_quotes/README.md

 >Do you know who will accuse you?
 Moshe, the very one you have counted on!

 >So do not fear the people

+>And do not obey every worthless habitual swearer

+>And whoever is an ally to them among you – then indeed, he is of them.

+>Those whose deeds have become worthless in this world and in the Hereafter, and it is they who are the losers.